compose-spec/compose-spec/05-services.md

 #### priority

-`priority` indicates in which order Compose implementation SHOULD connect the service’s containers to its networks.
+`priority` indicates in which order Compose connects the service’s containers to its networks.
 If unspecified, the default value is 0.

 In the following example, the app service connects to app_net_1 first as it has the highest priority.
 It then connects to app_net_3, then app_net_2, which uses the default priority value of 0.